Aneal07/MERN-Estate-Project/README.md

 Welcome to the MERN Estate Project, a full-stack web application for managing real estate data.
+This project uses the MERN (MongoDB, Express.js,
+ React.js,
+ Node.js)
-This project uses the MERN (MongoDB, Express.js, React.js, Node.js) stack and leverages Insomnia for testing API endpoints.
+stack and leverage Insomnia for testing API endpoints.

 ## About